spinnaker/spinnaker.github.io/community/contributing/docs/docs-style-guide.md

 ### Avoid statements about the future

-If you need to write about an alpha feature, put the text in a note or under a heading that identifies it as alpha information.
+If you need to write about an alpha feature, use  `{% include alpha version="<version>" %}` to denote the Spinnaker version.
+You can also put the note or under a heading that identifies it as alpha information.
+However, do not include statements about when the feature will no longer be alpha, or what will change.

 ### Avoid statements that will soon be out of date